Administrative rule R657-9

 (c) "CFR" means the Code of Federal Regulations.

-(e) "Dark geese" means the following species: cackling, Canada, white-fronted and brant.
+(e) "Dark geese" means the following species: cackling, Canada and brant.

 (f) "Light geese" means the following species: snow, blue and Ross'.